Unity-Technologies/ml-agents/gym-unity/README.md

 and buffer settings as specified above.
 Note that the first 20000 steps are used to pre-fill the training buffer, and no learning happens.

-We also compare our PPO implementation as reference.
-Note that the PPO was run with the same greyscale GridWorld as Dopamine, and `num_layers` was set to 2.
-All other hyperparameters are the default for GridWorld in `trainer_config.yaml`.
+We provide results from our PPO implementation and the DQN from Baselines as reference.
+Note that all runs used the same greyscale GridWorld as Dopamine.
+For PPO, `num_layers` was set to 2, and all other hyperparameters are the default for GridWorld in `trainer_config.yaml`.
+For Baselines DQN, the provided hyperparameters in the previous section are used.
+Note that Baselines implements certain features (e.g. dueling-Q) that are not enabled in Dopamine DQN.

 ![Dopamine on GridWorld](images/dopamine_gridworld_plot.png)